 In this way, I shall be building up a land-locked, schoolrun-bounded version of an explorer’s logbook (like so many people who live a routine life in a country with mild climate, I read over and again the journals of Scott and other explorers of harsh terrain: the scrolls are my way of feeling a distant kinship with their tough and tenacious habits of mind).

-Extracts will be placed in the Wild Patience: Logbook of Laps section on a weekly basis, although I like the idea that the scrolls might only ever be read in their entirety if they are approved for display and a reader is prepared to walk a slow and sideways two miles to take it all in…
+I like the idea that the scrolls might only ever be read in their entirety if they are exhibited and a reader is prepared to walk a slow and sideways two miles to take it all in…